 All-Purpose Touring Bike

-For mixed-terrain and long-haul trips I have, for the past 10 years, been riding a prototype Oxford Bike Works Expedition, custom-built to my specifications.
-Here’s a 10,000-word illustrated essay about the design and build process, and details of the most recent upgrades.
+For mixed-terrain and long-haul trips I have been riding a custom-built Oxford Bike Works Expedition since 2014.
+If you have time, here’s a 10,000-word walkthrough of the design and build, and details of recent upgrades.

 Further reading: